2012 Winter Youth Olympics: Closing ceremony

 The Closing ceremony took place on 22 January.
 IOC President Jacques Rogge stated that the first Winter Youth Olympic Games were "ten glorious days" and that the games "exceeded all expectations and laid solid foundations for future Youth Olympic Games".

 Participating nations

 In accordance with IOC guidelines, only youths aged between 14 and 19 years were able to participate in the 2012 Winter Youth Olympics.
 Unlike the Olympic Games, the youth athletes taking part in the YOG will be expected to stay in the host city throughout the Games to take part in an integrated sport and culture and education programme (CEP).
 The qualification criteria for participation in the Games differs by sport, and are determined by the NOCs and international sports federations.

+Number of athletes by National Olympic Committee

 Sports

 The YOG featured 63 medal events over 7 sports and 15 disciplines.
 63 events, there will be 3 mixed team events (Mixed-NOCs), 8 mixed team events (NOCs), 27 men's events, and 25 women's events.